Jaime R. Merchan, M.D., MMSc.

 Description of Research

-Dr. Merchan’s laboratory focuses on the development of strategies aimed at inhibiting angiogenesis in the laboratory and then translating these findings into clinical trials for patients with advanced cancer.
+Dr. Merchan’s laboratory focuses on the development of novel biological strategies aimed at targeting angiogenesis and cancer in the laboratory and then translating these findings into clinical trials for patients with advanced cancer.

 Finally, Dr. Merchan’s laboratory is investigating the antiangiogenic activity of 2-DG.
-They have discovered that 2-DG potently inhibits angiogenesis in vitro and in vivo, and that the cytotoxic effects occur at concentrations of 2-DG that are below tumor cytotoxic concentrations (Revised paper is being submitted for publication).
-Future studies will focus on understanding the molecular mechanisms of 2-DG antiangiogenic effects, and to explore other agents that target glucose metabolism as potential novel agents to overcome tumor resistance to anti-VEGF/antiangiogenic therapies.
-Dr. Merchan is planning to submit a Program Project grant with Dr. Theodore Lampidis (Dr. Merchan is the project 4 leader), to extend the above findings.
+They have discovered that 2-DG potently inhibits angiogenesis in vitro and in vivo, and that the cytotoxic effects occur at concentrations of 2-DG that are below tumor cytotoxic concentrations.
+Current studies are aimed at understanding the molecular mechanisms of 2-DG antiangiogenic effects, and to explore other agents that target glycosylation and induce endothelial ER stress glucose as a strategy to overcome tumor resistance to anti-VEGF/antiangiogenic therapies.

 - Discovered that proteases of the plasminogen activator system induced potent antiangiogenic activity in vitro and in vivo.
 Dr. Merchan also has demonstrated induction of an antiangiogenic state in patients with cancer, after administration of intravenous tissue plasminogen activator and captopril.

-- Discovered increased endothelial expression of COX-2 enzyme after exposure to taxanes.
-Combining COX-2 inhibitors to low-dose taxanes significantly enhance the antiangiogenic effects of low-dose taxanes and prevent the endothelial cell’s “defense mechanism.”
+- Discovered that endothelial expression of COX-2 is increased after exposure to taxanes, and that combining COX-2 inhibitors to low-dose taxanes significantly enhanced the antiangiogenic effects.
 This discovery led to a clinical trial of metronomic paclitaxel and celecoxib in patients with advanced melanoma.

 - Identified novel angiogenesis biomarkers.
 By using a novel endothelial bioassay (endothelial tube formation) using patient’s plasma as a surrogate marker, Dr. Merchan discovered that pre-eclampsia is an antiangiogenic state, due to placental overexpression of sFLT-1.
 This important discovery opened a new avenue of research in pre-eclampsia, placing the disorder into the category of angiogenesis-dependent diseases.
 Relevant to cancer research, this discovery shed light into the understanding of common side effects of FDA-approved antiangiogenic agents (like Avastin), whose side effects (hypertension/proteinuria) mimic the antiangiogenic state of pre-eclampsia.
 These plasma bioassays are currently being investigated as potential biomarkers to establish surrogate endpoints for benefit in several antiangiogenesis trials.